A Near-empty Soviet Grocery Store in the 1960’s.

 There are three major problems with Radical Sharing:

-- First, the Gospel of Radical Sharing is inconsistent with Human sociobiology.
+First Problem — Jesus’ Gospel of Radical Sharing is inconsistent with Human sociobiology.

-- Second, distributing the same amount of wealth to all individuals is not the best thing for Continuing Creation as a whole, for several reasons which we will look at below.
+Second Problem — Distributing the same amount of wealth to all individuals is not the best thing for Continuing Creation as a whole, for several reasons which we will look at below.

-- Third, Radical Sharing detracts energy and resources from caring for Earth’s Biosphere (environment and ecology).
+Third Problem — Radical Sharing detracts energy and resources from caring for Earth’s Biosphere (environment and ecology).

 When we try to deny our own family-centered biology, we risk undermining the foundation of our Human culture, our ability to transmit culture and love to the next generation.

 We have noted that attempts to achieve Radical Sharing through communism have failed.
 Why?
 Because human beings like to work hard for their families, not for the state.
-This explains why corruption is so rampant in communist societies – people try to get around “equality” radical sharing rules so they provide more for their own families.
+This explains why corruption is so rampant in communist societies – people try to get around communism’s “radical sharing rules” so they can provide more for their own families.

-But Jesus’ Twelve Apostles, most of whom were married men, were called away from their families.
+Jesus’ Twelve Apostles, most of whom were married men, were called away from their families.
 (Matthew 8:14, 1 Corinthians 9:5-6, Acts 21:9).
 But is it really moral to leave your family in the lurch and go off with some guru to seek spiritual or political revolution?
-Most of us would say no. Perhaps Jesus believed that the Kingdom of God – God’s overthrow of the Roman Empire and God’s rule of Earth – was at hand.
-If so, families and child-rearing were not going to be needed.
+Most of us would say no. It is likely that Jesus believed that the Kingdom of God – God’s overthrow of the Roman Empire and the Messiah’s 1000-year reign God’s rule of Earth – was at hand.
+If so, Jesus would be thinking that families and child-rearing were not going to be needed.

-In fact, there is little in Jesus’ message about family values.
-Whatever family values are in the New Testament were added decades after Jesus’ death by St. Paul.
+In any case, there is little about family values anywhere in Jesus’ preaching.
+Whatever “family values” there are in the New Testament were added decades after Jesus’ death, mostly by Paul the Apostle.

-Second Problem: Distributing the same amount to all people is not the best thing for the Growing>Organizing>Direction as a whole.
+Second Problem: Equal distribution to all people is not the best thing for Continuing Creation as a whole

 There are several aspects of this truth:

-The Book of G>O>D> says –– Giving away all our wealth to the poor would leave Earth’s assets so diffused that capital could not be gathered for investments, and there would be no technological progress.
+The Way of Continue Creating says — Giving away all our wealth to the poor would leave Earth’s assets so diffused that capital could not be gathered for investments, and there would be no technological progress.
 Civilization would not have the concentration of wealth necessary to advance science, invent new technology, explore space or the oceans, maintain institutions of safety and law, or create great art.
-In short, the essential creating process of G>O>D> in the realm of Human culture would be stunted or even halted.
+In short, the essential creating process of Continuing Creation in the realm of Human culture would be stunted or even halted.

 Is economic evolution (which is part competition and part cooperation) immoral because concentration of wealth for investment leaves some of the population poor?
 No. Because the concentration of wealth for investment is required to create more wealth.
 This process — Capitalism — is the best engine for creating overall long-term prosperity and reducing poverty.

-However, not even capitalism may be able to keep pace with the exploding human population.
+However, not even capitalism may be able to keep pace with the exploding human population and its demand for all the resources needed to achieve an “American” lifestyle.

 Also, we must say that un-regulated capitalism can lead to over-concentration of wealth, and over-concentration of power.
 Directed, regulated capitalism is the best system for providing goods and services because it harnesses the profit motive, which is already harnessed to the strongest human urge – the urge to provide for one’s own immediate family.

-b.
-“Feed a man a fish and he’ll eat for a day; teach a man to fish and give him a pole, and he’ll eat for a lifetime:”
+B. “Feed a man a fish and he’ll eat for a day; teach a man to fish, and he’ll eat for a lifetime”

 This well-known saying is a folksy description of the power of investing immediate today’s time and money into investments for the future.
 It says that Radical Sharing only solves the problem in the short term, never in the long term.

-“Social research over the last decade or so has reinforced the point that… if you can’t help people become more resilient, conscientious, or prudent, then all the cash transfers in the world will not produce permanent benefits.” (– Walter Mischels experience and Carol Dweck’s experience.
-Quote from article in NYT, Friday, August 1, 2014. [need title of the article] [Also re Angela Duckworth, et al in “The Character Factory,” article by David Brooks]
+Writing in his NYT column of 7-31-2014, commentator David Brooks says that social research over the last decade or so has reinforced the point that… if you can’t help people become more resilient, conscientious, or prudent, then all the cash transfers in the world will not produce permanent benefits.
+3

-Aristotle’ definition of justice was, “When people get what they deserve.”
+Greek Philosopher Aristotle’s definition of justice was, “When people get what they deserve.”
 He explained what he meant by asking the question, “Who should get the best flutes in the city [of Athens]?”
-But we’ll make this question more about modern economics by asking, “Who should get the latest and best lasers for cutting sheets of tungsten?
+But we’ll make this question more about modern economics by asking, “Who should get the latest and best lasers for cutting sheets of tungsten?”

 Should we give the lasers to: